 I am currently working on an edited volume of letters sent between the African American men who served in the United States army and navy (often referred to by them as the Union army and navy) and their families at home during the war.
 You can read about my past and ongoing research by clicking on Black Men in Lincoln Blue above, or by visiting the Facebook page of the same name.
 On Twitter, I use the hashtag #BlackMenInLincolnBlue to share information that I find on social media and online newspapers.

-One of the most rewarding aspects of my research is the opportunity to communicate and share information with the descendants of the Black men who served in the USCT and U.S. Navy.
+I earned my BA in History from Baldwin Wallace University, my MA in Public History from Kent State University, and my PhD in Nineteenth-Century U.S. History from Kent State University.
+I have been teaching at universities in Northeast Ohio since 2000.
+But one of the most rewarding aspects of being a historian is the opportunity to communicate and share information with the descendants of the Black men who served in the USCT and U.S. Navy.
 I also enjoy meeting the people who attend my talks.
 I always learn something new about the local history from the audience members who support the community programs.